gatsbyjs/gatsby/docs/docs/mdx/writing-pages.md

 located in `src/pages` will turn into pages.

 Pages are rendered at a URL that is constructed from the filesystem path inside `src/pages`.
-An MDX file at `src/pages/awesome.mdx` will result in a page being rendered at `mysite.com/awesome`.
+A MDX file at `src/pages/awesome.mdx` will result in a page being rendered at `mysite.com/awesome`.

 > `gatsby-plugin-mdx` looks for MDX files and automatically